 I wanted to study in the North East and stay close to home.
 I applied to both Sunderland and Northumbria and attended an interview at both universities.
 From attending the interviews, I knew I wanted to come to Sunderland because the staff were so friendly and the course was more appealing.

-I’m currently working as a supply teaching assistant; once I’ve graduated, I hope to get a full-time teaching role in a school in the North East.
+I’m currently working as a supply teaching assistant, but once I’ve graduated, I hope to get a full-time teaching role in a school in the North East.

 Published 10 December 2019